Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} complex time-averaged Poynting vector (CTAPV) is an indicator of power flow and reactive power in a medium.
-Conventionally, while the complex form of CTAPV is important for the determination and extraction of the impedance of microwave networks, for propagative waves only the real part of the CTAPV is conventionally considered for investigation, as it corresponds to the average power flow.
-Recently, there has been a renewed interest in the general form of CTAPV with both its real and imaginary parts is again gaining importance for investigating the propagation of optical beams\cite{2019Xu}, the near field of Hertzian dipoles\cite{Baumgartner2022}, evanescent waves\cite{2021Nieto,Picardi2019} and optical forces over particles \cite{2019Xu,Antognozzi2016,Nieto-Vesperinas2022}.
-These investigations involve using correspondence between the CTAP and the time-varying Instantaneous Poynting Vector (IPV).
+Conventionally, the complex form of CTAPV is of fundamental importance for the determination and extraction of the impedance of microwave networks \cite{JD_jackson_book}.
+However for propagating waves only the real part of the CTAPV is conventionally considered for investigation as it corresponds to the average power flow.
+Recently, there has been a renewed interest in the general form of CTAPV, with both its real and imaginary parts gaining importance for investigating the propagation of optical beams\cite{2019Xu}, the near field of Hertzian dipoles\cite{Baumgartner2022}, evanescent waves\cite{2021Nieto,Picardi2019} and optical forces over particles \cite{2019Xu,Antognozzi2016,Nieto-Vesperinas2022}.
+These investigations involve using correspondence between the CTAPV and the time-varying Instantaneous Poynting Vector (IPV).